MicrosoftDocs/dynamics365smb-docs/business-central/across-how-use-financials-data-source-powerbi.md

 The following parameters are supported:

 - AcceptLanguage
-- MaxPageSize (note that you cannot exceed the MaxPageSize defined on the service)
+- ODataMaxPageSize (note that you cannot exceed the MaxPageSize defined on the service)
 - Timeout (note that you cannot exceed the timeout defined on the service)
 - UseReadOnlyReplica